 Some users are complaining about the fact that they end up seeing the Stop Error 0x000000A5 every time they attempt to install Windows 7 on their computer.
-In most reported cases, the error appears during the phrase where the installation is ‘Copying Windows Files‘.
+In most reported cases, the error appears during the phase where the installation is ‘Copying Windows Files‘.

 In most cases, this particular issue is caused by a BIOS inconsistency.
 In order to fix the issue, in this case, you’ll need to follow the documentation provided by your motherboard manufacturer in order to update your BIOS version to the latest version.

 In case you’re using a traditional HDD but your BIOS is configured to use WIMBoot, you will need to adjust some BIOS settings in order to allow the installation in Windows 7.
-In this case, go into your BIOS settings and adjusting the LPSS & SCC configuration in order to accommodate Windows 7.
+In this case, go into your BIOS settings and adjust the LPSS & SCC configuration in order to accommodate Windows 7.

-However, as it’s been reported by some affected users, the Stop Error 0x000000A5 can also occur due to a failing RAM or by a partially broken RAM slot (or a slot filled with dust and lint).
-In this case, you should be able to fix the issue by replacing your RAM stick or by changing the RAM slot that you’re actively using.
+However, as it’s been reported by some affected users, the Stop Error 0x000000A5 can also occur due to a failing RAM or a partially broken RAM slot (or a slot filled with dust and lint).
+In this case, you should be able to fix the issue by replacing your RAM stick or by changing the RAM slot that you’re currently using.

 On an older rig, you might need to force the installation of the Standard PC HAL if the BIOS that you’re using is not fully ACPI compliant.
 This can be done during the first screens of the Windows installation sequence.

 If all else fails, you should reset your BIOS or UEFI settings to the default and redo the installation again to see if the issue is still occurring.

 Updating your BIOS to the latest version